During the height of summer, it can be hard to keep your plants from being stressed out by the heat. That’s exactly what shade cloth is great for.

 - Raised beds

-Shade fabric can help filter light, but doesn’t block it so you can
+Shade fabric can help filter light but doesn’t block it so you can rest assured your plants are getting enough sunlight.

 Benefits of Shade Cloth